This topic describes how to deploy a load balancer for the NSX-T Management Cluster for Tanzu Kubernetes Grid Integrated Edition.

-Note: If a proxy is used between the NSX Management Cluster and the PKS Control Plane, do not configure a persistence profile.
+Note: If a proxy is used between the NSX-T Management Cluster and the TKGI Management Plane, do not configure a persistence profile.

 Attach the virtual switch to the NSX-T load balancer.

-Once the load balancer is configured, you should be able to do the following:
+Once the load balancer is configured, verify it by doing the following:

 Note: The URL redirects to the same NSX-T Manager.
 Persistence is done on the source IP based on the persistence profile you selected.

-Create a new Active Health Monitor (HM) for NSX Management Cluster members.
-Configure the new Active Health Monitor with the Health Check protocol
+Create a new Active Health Monitor (HM) for NSX-T Management Cluster members using the NSX-T Health Check protocol.

 Configure Monitor Properties: